gajus/doll/README.md

 # Doll

 Extended PDO with deferred connection, logging of queries and prepared statements (including the statement execution parameters) and benchmarking.
-Doll [execute](http://php.net/manual/en/pdostatement.execute.php) method returns instance of [PDOStatement](http://php.net/manual/en/class.pdostatement.php) instead of boolean response.
+Doll's `\gajus\doll\PDO::execute()` method returns instance of `\gajus\doll\PDOStatement` instead of boolean response.
 There are no other *bells and whistles*.

 ## Deferred

-When you iniate \gajus\doll\PDO instance:
+When you iniate `\gajus\doll\PDO` instance:

 ```php
 $db = new \gajus\doll\PDO('mysql');
 ```

 Doll does not connect to the database.
-Instead, it will wait until you use either of the following methods:
+Instead, it will wait until you execute either of the following methods (i.e. run a query against the database):

 * [PDO::prepare()](http://php.net/manual/en/pdo.prepare.php)
 * [PDO::exec()](http://php.net/manual/en/pdo.exec.php)